 ]

-always runs operations simultaneously, and these operations don't depend on each other in any way.
-This means that no error (other than the program stopping) will stop requests.
-An error in at least one of the promises won't prevent all the other requests from being executed.
-However, if at least one promise fails, the whole result of Promise.all
+Errors in at least one of the promises won't prevent all the other requests from being executed.
+However, if at least one promise fails, the entire result of Promise.all

 const promises = filepaths.map((filepath) => fsp.readFile(filepath, 'utf-8')